phlppnhllngr/phlppnhllngr.github.io/content/java/Concurrency.md

     - `void stop(Throwable?)`
       - deprecated
       - *thread is forced to stop whatever it is doing abnormally and to throw a newly created ThreadDeath object as an exception.*
+      - *stopping a thread means that it won't send any of the notifies (etc) that it should have sent.
+And that leaves other threads stuck waiting for things that won't ever happen.
+Even though you have (in a sense) broken the deadlock.
+This kind of thing is part of why Thread.stop() was deprecated ... in the 1990's*
       - <https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html#stop-->
       - <https://www.baeldung.com/java-thread-stop>
     - ...